stevenaleach/iden/README.md

 ### 1. Introduction

+**Note For GitHub**: *The "\"'s escaping any "iden://" in this text are there for peerpub rendering and should be ignored when reading on GitHub.*

 IDEN is a lightweight decentralized identity and publishing platform.

 It provides a small, efficient foundation for building distributed, coordinated systems around self-generated identities.
 An `iden` serves as a portable, public address—readable by anyone, writable only by its owner.